GWCS SENIORS ~ CLASS OF 2017

 Q: I WOULD LIKE TO KNOW IF MY CHILD REQUESTED RECOMMENDATIONS FROM TEACHERS AND COUNSELORS.
 HOW CAN I FIND THIS INFORMATION?

 A: Contact the teacher or counselor directly via email.
 Spam filters often divert recommendation requests from websites to our junk mail folders.
 For this reason, it is an excellent idea to check in with your recommenders from time to time.

 Q: IS THERE ANYTHING WE SHOULD PROVIDE TEACHERS TO ASSIST IN WRITING LETTERS OF RECOMMENDATIONS?

 A: Teachers will have access to transcripts.
 Any additional information you can provide helps teachers to address strengths and interests that are not necessarily school related.
 We require students and parents complete the senior self-evaluation and parental perspective form prior to our college meetings.

 Q: ARE THERE ANY DATES WE SHOULD KEEP IN MIND?

 A: Students should complete applications well in advance of the due date.
-Each college has their own process, and almost all of these processes are confusing.
+Each college has their own process, and many of these processes are confusing.
 By getting applications finished early (at least three weeks in advance of deadline), students insure that there’s enough time to work out any challenges relating to the application process.

 College application deadlines are all different but most do fall into the following time frames: Early November, early December, early January or rolling admission.
 In addition to the application deadline, it's important to remember weekends and holidays!
 They increase how much time GWCS will need to get transcripts and recommendations out.
 Some dates to watch out for: